 Depending on your settings, we may also show you personalised ads based on your interests.
-For example, if you search for 'mountain bikes', you may see an ad for sports equipment when you're browsing a site that shows ads served by Google.
-You can control what information we use to show you ads by visiting your ad settings.
+For example, if you search for 'mountain bikes', you may see ads for sports equipment on YouTube.
+You can control what information we use to show you ads by visiting your ad settings in My Ad Centre.